KP-Wiki/GameLauncher/README.md

 # GameLauncher

+Application to keep games up to date.

+## Guidelines
+1. Everything should be streamlined for the player.
+Launcher is made to make players life simpler.
+2. If anything is a lossy operation - cancel early and suggest player to rollback to downloading a full build as usual.
+3. For now we treat anything in the games folder as an app-managed asset, but this is not correct for maps and campaigns (and future mods).

 ## GameLauncher operates in 2 modes:
 1. Launcher.
 Activated by running the exe as usual.
 Checks game verion, downloads and installs patches.
 2. Patchmaker.
 Activated by dragging a 7z build on to the exe.
 Creates patches between pairs of builds.